-- 1. This CAO is effective from 1 January 2020 up to and including 31 December 2020. - 2.
+- This CAO is effective from 1 January 2022 up to and including 30 June 2023. - 2.
 Save for termination by one of the parties no later than three months before the end date of this CAO-OI, this CAO will be deemed to have been extended for the period of one year. - 3.
-Interim changes to the CAO-OI will certainly be made this is necessitated by an amendment of the Act or an Order in Council. - 4.
-An interim change to the CAO-OI is in any case relevant if a change of Law or General Administrative Order makes this necessary.
+Interim changes to the CAO-OI will certainly be made this is necessitated by an amendment of the Act or an Order in Council.